prabindm/WoodsHole/Files/sfs.md

 Can you make some comments on what observed?

 Based on these considerations, let us compute the SFS without SNP calling.
+These commands may take some time as they are based on the whole region.
 ```
 $ANGSD/angsd -P 4 -b $POP.bamlist -ref $REF -anc $ANC -out Results/TSI_hwe \
 	-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \